ros2/teleop_twist_joy/README.md

 - `scale_linear_turbo (double, default: 1.0)`
   - Scale to apply to joystick linear axis for high-speed movement.

-- `use_sim_time` _TODO:add details_

 # Usage

+## Install
+For most users building from source will not be required, execute `apt-get install ros-foxy-teleop-twist-joy` to install.

+## Run
 A launch file has been provided which has three arguments which can be changed in the terminal or via your own launch file.
-To configure the node to match your joystick a config file must be used.
+To configure the node to match your joystick a config file can be used.
 There are several common ones provided in this package (atk3, ps3-holonomic, ps3, xbox, xd3).

 PS3 is default, to run for another config (e.g. xbox) use this: